opengovsg/postmangovsg/README.md

 - [frontend/.env-example](frontend/.env-example)
 - [worker/.env-example](worker/.env-example)

 Set the environment variables in a file named `.env` in each folder.
-You need to specify the set of `mailOptions` environment variables in `backend/src/core/config.ts` for `npm run dev` to work.
+If you're a developer at OGP, ask your friendly colleague for their env variables.
+(Please help to ensure the `.env-example` file stays up-to-date though!)

 ### Install dependencies